aereaco/datastar/sdk/clojure/malli-schemas/README.md

 Notable schema namespaces:

-- `starfederation.datastar.clojure.api-schemas` for the general d\* API
+- `aereaco.nexus-ux.clojure.api-schemas` for the general d\* API
-- `starfederation.datastar.clojure.api.*-schemas` for more specific code underlying the main API
+- `aereaco.nexus-ux.clojure.api.*-schemas` for more specific code underlying the main API
-- `starfederation.datastar.clojure.adapter.common-schemas` for the common adapter machinery (write profiles)
+- `aereaco.nexus-ux.clojure.adapter.common-schemas` for the common adapter machinery (write profiles)
-- `starfederation.datastar.clojure.adapter.http-kit-schemas` for the http-kit adapter
+- `aereaco.nexus-ux.clojure.adapter.http-kit-schemas` for the http-kit adapter
-- `starfederation.datastar.clojure.adapter.ring-schemas` for the ring adapter
+- `aereaco.nexus-ux.clojure.adapter.ring-schemas` for the ring adapter